mostafa123c/content-schedular/README.md

 ## Security &amp; Extensibility

 -   CSRF, XSS, SQL injection protection
--   Rate limiting at API and service layer
+-   Rate limiting at Create Post & Repost API's and service layer
 -   Easily add new platforms by implementing a publishing service and updating the factory (factory design pattern is used for platform extensibility)

 ---